ainsum/fractal/README.md

-# Fractal 🌐
+# Fractal Browser 🌐

-An AI-powered desktop web browser that generates website content using Large Language Models.
-Instead of fetching websites from the internet, this application creates realistic website content using AI when you enter a URL.
+An experimental AI-powered desktop web browser that generates website content using Large Language Models.
+Instead of fetching websites from the internet, this application creates simulated website content using AI when you enter a URL.

-## ✨ Features
+## Features

-- **AI-Powered Content Generation**: Generate realistic website content for any domain using state-of-the-art LLMs
+- **AI Content Generation**: Generate simulated website content for any domain using LLMs
 - **Multiple AI Providers**: Support for OpenAI GPT-4, Anthropic Claude, and Google Gemini
 - **Streaming Responses**: Real-time content generation with progress indicators
-- **Modern UI**: Clean, responsive interface with dark mode support
+- **Modern UI**: Clean interface with dark mode support
 - **Navigation Controls**: Back, forward, refresh, and home buttons
 - **History Management**: Track your browsing history
-- **Security**: Secure content sanitization and sandboxed rendering
+- **Security**: Content sanitization and sandboxed rendering
 - **Cross-Platform**: Works on Windows, macOS, and Linux

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites